-Weezer is an American rock band formed in Los Angeles in 1992, currently consisting of Rivers Cuomo (lead vocals, lead and rhythm guitar), Patrick Wilson (drums), Brian Bell (rhythm and lead guitar, backing vocals, keyboards), and Scott Shriner (bass guitar, backing vocals).
-Weezer has sold 9.2 million albums in the US and over 17 million worldwide.
+Weezer is an American rock band formed in Los Angeles in 1992, and currently consists of Rivers Cuomo (lead vocals, lead guitar, keyboards), Patrick Wilson (drums), Brian Bell (guitar, backing vocals, keyboards), and Scott Shriner (bass, backing vocals).

 Past BBC Events

 Latest Weezer News

 Pixies tell Clare Crane about their 30th Anniversary plans

 Highlights of Jimmy Eat World at Reading + Leeds 2017

 6 Music's T-Shirt Day 2016: Steve Lamacq talks to Black Francis about T-Shirt design

 [LISTEN] Black Francis chats about Pixies forthcoming album 'Head Carrier'

 Black Francis: Key of Life interview with Mary Anne Hobbs (Extended Cut)

 Black Francis from Pixies speaks to Jo Whiley